zaisid/DATA4381_HandwritingIdentification/README.md

   * `EfficientNet.keras`: baseline model from earliest stages of the project
 * **presentations**: contains all presentations (i.e., slides and posters) made on this project
 * **results**: contains loss and accuracy data over epochs for all trained models as .CSV files
-* `requirements.txt`: lists recommended modules for executing pipeline
+* `requirements.txt`: lists required modules for deployment scripts

 ### Software Setup / Requirements